About me

 That’s the headline.

-I don’t want to wait until my Little One is 25 years old to fix that.
+I don’t want to wait until my daughter is 25 and sitting in one of those rooms to fix it.

 I bake in real kitchens, with real kids, and very real messes.